dipesh162/Free-Tour-Tickets/README.md

 Installation & Setup:
-1) You should have NodeJS and mongoDB isntalled in your system.
+1) You should have NodeJS and mongoDB installed in your system.

 2) Go to root directory of project and run seedDB.js file by running  command -   (node seedDB.js) in your terminal, this will create required databases for the websites'events.